 - Eat a healthy well-balanced diet.
 It’s particularly important to get sufficient amounts of folic acid as this reduces the risk of birth defects of the brain and spine in your baby.
 Your doctor may recommend a prenatal vitamin supplement containing folic acid, so do remember to speak to your doctor about this if you’re planning to get pregnant.

 - If you have any medical issues check with your doctor and make sure they’re under control.
-Conditions like diabetes, asthma, epilepsy and even your oral health may impact your pregnancy.5
+Conditions like diabetes, asthma, epilepsy and even your oral health may impact your

 The Ayurvedic View